Lucaz8de/SDSGC-information-tool/README.md

 ## Installation
 ### Releases
-Releases for Windows coming soon.
+First release for Windows is now available.
 See the [Releases](https://github.com/Lucaz8de/SDSGC-information-tool/releases) section on the right of the page.

 ### Build from source
 I really recommend this.
-All you need is a compiler for C++, e.g. gcc.
+All you need is a compiler for C++, e.g. GCC.

 It is most convenient if you also have Git and CMake; then you can download and build the application by running these commands from the command line.
 ```bash